nx-lr/td_theme_vscode/README.md

 ## Screenshots

-There's two themes for each of the True Damage members, with low and high contrast versions.
-In addition, there's a sixth Prestige edition theme, with custom accent colors for the Prestige members (Qiyana, Senna and Yasuo).
+This pack comes with five themes, each for the True Damage members.

 ### Akali // Coming soon!